 We packed our stuff and walked to the train station where we got informed that all fast trains to Rome were fully booked.
 We ended up in a commuter train and reached Rome after a 5 hours journey which wasn't too bad.
 Our accommodation in Rome was again simple but clean with a friendly host who recommended us a fantastic restaurant in the neighborhood for having dinner.
 (Roma Tourist House)

 Our next to last day in Italy was a hot midsummer day.
 After a guided tour through the Colosseum we decided to walk around in Rome by our own to visit only some of the hot spots like the Spanish Steps and Trevi Fountain.

-It was a great time discovering Italy together with my Daughters and as far as I know, they enjoyed it as much as I did.
-As already mentioned several times, we've been overwhelmed of the incredible friendly Italian people with the extraordinary hospitality.
+It was a great time discovering Italy together with my daughters and as far as I know, they enjoyed it as much as I did.
+As already mentioned several times, we've been overwhelmed by the incredible friendly Italian people with the extraordinary hospitality.
 Tropea as well as Salerno with the adjacent Amalfi coast are highly recommended and should be truly considered in your next plans for holidays.

 Cameras used: Leica Q and Voigtländer Bessaflex with Zeiss Jena Flektogon and Sonnar.